schubergphilis/terraform-aws-mcaf-securityhub-findings-manager/README.md

 * Optional ServiceNow integration components.

 ## Deployment Modes

 Three deployment modes are available:

 > [!IMPORTANT]
 > During the first deployment, be aware that S3 triggers might take time to become fully functional.
 Re-create the rules object later to apply rules to your findings history.

 ### Default (Without Jira & ServiceNow Integration)

 Deploys two Lambda functions:

 * `securityhub-findings-manager-events`: target for the EventBridge rule `Security Hub Findings - Imported` events.
 * `securityhub-findings-manager-trigger`: target for the S3 PutObject trigger.

 ### With Jira Integration

-* Enable by setting the variable `jira_integration` to `true` (default = false).
-* Deploys an additional Jira lambda function and a Step function for orchestration, triggered by an EventBridge rule.
-* Non-suppressed findings with severity above a threshold result in ticket creation and workflow status update from `NEW` to `NOTIFIED`.
+* **Orchestrated Jira ticketing**: Deploys an additional Jira lambda function and a Step function for orchestration, triggered by an EventBridge rule.
+Non-suppressed findings with severity above a threshold result in ticket creation and workflow status update from `NEW` to `NOTIFIED`.
+* **Multiple Jira Instances**: Supports routing findings to different Jira projects based on AWS account IDs.
+Each AWS account is routed to exactly one Jira instance.
+Supports a default instance as fallback for unmatched accounts.
-* **ProductName Filtering**: You can optionally filter which AWS product findings create Jira tickets using `jira_integration.include_product_names` (default = `[]`, meaning all products).
-For example, set to `["Security Hub"]` to create tickets only for Security Hub findings, or `["Inspector"]` for Inspector findings only.
-Common values: `"Security Hub"`, `"Inspector"`, `"GuardDuty"`, `"Macie"`.
-The filtering is implemented at the Step Function level for optimal performance.
+* **ProductName Filtering**:  Optionally restrict ticket creation to specific AWS products using `jira_integration.include_product_names` (`default = []`, meaning all products).
+For example, `["Security Hub"]`, `["Inspector"]`, `["GuardDuty"]`, or `["Macie"]`.
+Filtering is implemented at the Step Function level for optimal performance and applies globally to all Jira instance configurations.
-* Auto-closing can be activated with `jira_integration.autoclose_enabled` (default = false).
-Using the issue number in the finding note, the function transitions issues using `jira_integration.autoclose_transition_name` and `jira_integration.autoclose_comment`.
+* **Global auto-closing:** Enable automatic ticket closure with `jira_integration.autoclose_enabled` (`default = false`).
+Based on the issue key stored in the finding note, the function transitions issues using `jira_integration.autoclose_transition_name` and adds `jira_integration.autoclose_comment`.
+Autoclose settings apply globally across all configured Jira instances.
-* **Intermediate Transition**: Optionally specify `jira_integration.include_intermediate_transition` to transition the ticket through an intermediate status before closing it.
+* **Per-instance intermediate transition:**: Optionally specify `jira_integration.instances.<name>.include_intermediate_transition` to transition the ticket through an intermediate status before closing it.
 This is useful for Jira workflows that require tickets to pass through specific statuses (e.g., "Review", "In Progress") before reaching the final closed state.
 If not specified, tickets are closed directly using `autoclose_transition_name`.
+This setting is defined per Jira instance.
-* Criteria for being forwarded for automatic ticket closure are:
+* **Closure criteria**: Criteria for being forw3arded for automatic ticket closure are:
   * Workflow Status "RESOLVED"
   * Workflow Status "NOTIFIED" and one of:
     * Record State "ARCHIVED"
     * Compliance State "PASSED" or "NOT_AVAILABLE"

-Only findings with a normalized severity level above the threshold (default `70`) initiate Jira integration.
+* **Global severity threshold:**: Only findings with a normalized severity level above the threshold (default `70`) initiate Jira integration.
+This threshold applies to all Jira instance configurations.

 [Normalized severity levels](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_Severity.html):

-* 0 - INFORMATIONAL
+* `0` - INFORMATIONAL
-* 1–39 - LOW
+* `1–39` - LOW
-* 40–69 - MEDIUM
+* `40–69` - MEDIUM
-* 70–89 - HIGH
+* `70–89` - HIGH
-* 90–100 - CRITICAL
+* `90–100` - CRITICAL

 ![Step Function Graph](files/step-function-artifacts/securityhub-findings-manager-orchestrator-graph.png)

 ### With ServiceNow Integration

 [Reference design](https://aws.amazon.com/blogs/security/how-to-set-up-two-way-integration-between-aws-security-hub-and-servicenow)

 * Enable by setting the variable `servicenow_integration` to `true` (default = false).
 * Deploys resources supporting ServiceNow integration, including an SQS Queue, EventBridge Rule, and required IAM user.
 * EventBridge triggers events for Security Hub, placing them on an SQS Queue.